Smitch295/School_District_Anaylsis/README.md

 ![Screen Shot 2022-03-16 at 1 32 31 PM](https://user-images.githubusercontent.com/93875400/158651871-96fbafaa-cd65-46fe-8457-2eb7257605b1.png)

 * Scores by school spending:

-After changes to the data:
+After changes to the data -
 ![Screen Shot 2022-03-16 at 1 43 45 PM](https://user-images.githubusercontent.com/93875400/158653943-3eeae8cc-ce5a-4d44-84f8-0679608c8ddc.png)

-Prior to the changes in the data:
+Prior to the changes in the data -
 ![Screen Shot 2022-03-16 at 1 47 43 PM](https://user-images.githubusercontent.com/93875400/158654716-0c329106-e9a9-4d9b-a286-be5debbde436.png)

+As you can see theres is no difference between the two.

 * Scores by school size:
 Below is an image of school summary based off school size prior to changes in the data.